chnm/crdh/_essays/v05-01-visualizing-change-in-law-dissertations.md

 began to appear regularly in dissertation titles from the 1660s onward.
-Most of these texts discussed territorial superiority, but they also include dissertations on transit rights, servitudes, and different aspects of inter-polity relations.[^47] Questions concerning territorial rights had also been discussed in dissertations that did not mention the word in their title.
+Most of these texts discussed territorial superiority, but they also include dissertations on transit rights, servitudes, and different aspects of inter-polity relations.[^47] Of course, questions concerning territorial rights had long been discussed in dissertations that did not mention the word in their title.
 However, territory's late appearance in the dissertation titles is surprising, given that the concept had already played a key role in the legal-philosophical literature of the sixteenth